 Clinical group Physiotherapy exercise/pilates classes

 Once your acute wry neck has been successfully managed and you are no longer experiencing debilitating neck pain, joining clinical pilates classes conducted by a Physiotherapist is highly recommended.

 Pilates is an amazing clinically proven means of exercise that will allow for the strengthening of your deep neck muscles and cervical spine stabilisers.
 It will ensure the ongoing maintenance of your pain free neck and reduce your risk of a future relapse!

-If you are suffering from neck pain and wanting to give your neck some attention, book an appointment with one of our qualified physiotherapists at Physio AUS at either our Elwood or Caulfield clinic on 1300 392 552 or book online here.
+If you are suffering from neck pain and wanting to give your neck some attention, book an appointment with one of our qualified physiotherapists at Physio AUS at our Highett clinic on 1300 392 552 or book online here.

 Please do not hesitate to call us if you have any questions!